citiususc/calendula/README.md

 ## Contributing ##
 Feel free to fork and send a pull request if you want to contribute to this project!
-Notice that Calendula is licensed under the terms of the [GPL v3 license](LICENSE.md), so by submitting content to the Calendula repository, you release your work to the public domain.
+Notice that Calendula is licensed under the terms of the [GPL v3 license](LICENSE.md), so by submitting content to the Calendula repository, you release your work under the terms of this license.

 Before starting, take a look at our [contribution guidelines](CONTRIBUTING.md).